ucsc/pantheon-workflow/README.md

 - **rsync-exclude.txt:** this file is similar to a `.gitignore` file but for rsync.
 It lists all the files and directories you want to exclude when you run the `synctheme` script.
 At the very least it should include your `.git/` directory and your `.gitignore` file.

-## The Plugin
+### The plugin

 As mentioned above, this workflow depends on two _complete_ WordPress installs on your local development machine, including MySQL databases.
-While the scripts in this repository will keep the files in sync, we will use a special WordPress Developer's plugin called [wp-sync-db](#) to keep the databases in sync.
+While the scripts in this repository will keep the files in sync, we will use a special WordPress Developer's plugin called [wp-sync-db](https://github.com/wp-sync-db/wp-sync-db) to keep the databases in sync.
 This plugin will need to be installed and activated on both local WordPress installs.

-- **[wp-sync-db](#):** A WordPress developer's plugin that enables syncing WordPress databases between installs.
+- **[wp-sync-db](https://github.com/wp-sync-db/wp-sync-db):** A WordPress developer's plugin that enables syncing WordPress databases between installs.
 The link is to a github repo.
 The plugin is free.

 (The same concept applies to Drupal; however, I am unaware of a similar Drupal developer's module that will achieve the same thing.)